horizontalsystems/horizontalsystems.github.io/index.md

 When designing the Horizontal Systems DAO the key element was to guarantee the transparency for all involved parties.
 And while the open-source code reveals what's in the code it falls short when it comes to the transparency of the actual software development process and workflow.

-Horizontal Systems moved the entire software development workflow including to-do tasks, upcoming milestones, team communication, task discussions to a public task tracker on Github.
-As a result anyone is able to monitor the team, work being done, every single code change, in nearly real-time.
+Horizontal Systems keeps the entire software development workflow including to-do tasks, upcoming milestones, team communication and discussions on Github's public task tracker.
+Anyone is able to monitor the team, work being done, every single code change, in nearly real-time.

 You don't have to take our word for it, but actually see it yourself.